-In a sufficient side impact, the side curtain airbags in the RL deploy from roof modules, providing head protection for front-seat as well as outboard rear-seat occupants in outboard positions.
+In a sufficient side impact, the RL's side curtain airbags deploy from roof modules, providing head protection for front seat as well as outboard rear seat occupants.
 Side curtain airbags effectively cover the window area from the A-pillar back to the C-pillar.
-Tests show that the g forces acting upon an occupant's head are far lower with a side curtain airbag.
+Tests show that the g-forces acting upon an occupant's head are far lower with a side curtain airbag.

 LATCH (LOWER ANCHORS AND TETHERS FOR CHILDREN)